Marijuana Laws in Virginia:

 Growing and Manufacturing Marijuana in Virginia

 Virginia law states that anyone who possesses cannabis with the intent to manufacture or manufactures cannabis is guilty of a felony crime.
-It’s punishable by a fine up to $10,000 and a mandatory minimum sentence of 5 years to up to 30 years’ imprisonment.
+It’s punishable by a fine of up to $10,000.
+There’s also a mandatory minimum sentence of 5 years to up to 30 years’ imprisonment.

 Virginia Hemp Law

 In 2015, Virginia passed a Hemp Law under Senate Bill 955.
 This allows the Department of Agriculture and Consumer Services to regulate the cultivation of industrial hemp.
-The state’s higher learning institutions can become licensed growers for the purposes of research programs.
 Virginia defines hemp as a variety of cannabis containing no more than 1% THC.

 Using Marijuana in Virginia

-To participate in Virginia’s medical marijuana-like program, qualifying patients must suffer from severe, frequent, debilitating seizures caused by intractable epilepsy.
-Each patient must obtain an authorization from a physician.
+To participate in Virginia’s medical marijuana-like program, patients must obtain authorization from a physician.
 Then, they must apply for the program by enrolling through the state’s Department of Health.